V4siliy/llm-sandbox-on-steroids/anthropic/prompting_tutorial/beginner.md

 ### Exercises

 - [Exercise 1.1](exercise_1_1_counting_to_three.py) - Counting to Three
-> Using proper User/Assistant formatting, write a prompt to get Claude to count to three
+> Using proper User/Assistant formatting, write a prompt to get Claude to count to three.
 - [Exercise 1.2](exercise_1_2_system_prompt.py) - System Prompt
-> Make Claude respond like it's a three-year-old child
+> Make Claude respond like it's a three-year-old child.

 ## Chapter 2: Being Clear and Direct